concur/developer.concur.com/direct-connects/ground-transportation/post-transportation-search.markdown

 600: Shuttle
 900: Any

-|  DiscountCode |  The discount code information.
+**DiscountCode**: The discount code information.
 This parent element contains the following child elements:

 |  Element    |  Description |
 |-----------|-----------|